Chapter 2 : It's All Fun and Games Until Someone Gets Summoned

 Victoire would be fine with grindylows, if she could see them coming.
 Another person keeping an eye out would have been better, but she would simply have to be good enough.

 She reached the center of the lake where the slick silt of the basin gave way to a furrow, revealing the underlying rock and creating a wavy chute down to a canyon below.
 The current, over eons, had smoothed the inside of the fissure.
 Tempted to try it as a slide, Victoire hesitated only when she saw a spotty carpet of spiny snails along the way, threatening to maim her backside.
 She swam the path instead.

+Good choice.
 The chute led out in the middle of a rugged rock wall.
 Had she careened out of its opening, she would have dropped with a high probability of impaling herself on one of the sharp ridges protruding from the sides of the canyon that protected the north side of the colony.

 Maintaining a respectable distance as not to offend or antagonize, Victoire hovered, kicking and fanning her arms against the resistance of the liquid environment, amazed by the underwater village laid out around an intimidating rock statue in the center square.
 The merperson frozen in what once was a massive boulder, loomed big enough to see without getting anywhere close.

 Stony homes and buildings rose from the substrate, their rough cylindrical bases burgeoning out at the rooftop.
 A thick crustacean growth, more snails she assumed, encased the tops of some algae ridden dwellings in chalky-white armor.
 Those structures resembled clusters of militant toadstools.